 Medical dispensaries remain open in Maine.
-The state has only issued a handful of vendor licenses so far, and it’s possible the process may be further delayed by Coronavirus, making it more difficult for medical users to obtain cannabis.
-Maine also allows telehealth for registration of Maine medical cards.
+The state has only issued a handful of vendor licenses so far, and the process may be further delayed by Coronavirus, making it more difficult for medical users to obtain cannabis.
+Maine also allows telehealth for the registration of Maine medical cards.

 Michigan has loosened delivery restrictions, along with curbside pickup.
 Customers can now order and pay for cannabis online, and have their products delivered directly to their car.

-Montana has recommended vendors use home delivery for medical cannabis in areas where local law allows.
+Montana has recommended vendors use home delivery for medical cannabis in areas where local law allows it.

 Curbside pickup is now legal in New Jersey.
 The state is also allowing registered medical cannabis patients to register designated caregivers for $20 — a price previously only available to low-income patients.

-New Mexico has issued a 90 day extension on MMJ cards that expire between March 11th and June}+ 13th.
-The state recommends patients use curbside sales or home delivery, or call ahead to place orders for pickup.
-The state has continued processing applications by vendors to provide delivery, in order to limit exposure.
+New Mexico has issued a 90-day extension on MMJ cards that expire between March 11th and June}+ 13th.
+The state recommends patients use curbside sales or home delivery or call ahead to place orders for pickup.
+The state has continued processing applications by vendors to provide delivery, to limit exposure.

 New York dispensaries remain open.
 The state is encouraging businesses and patients to use curbside pickup and scheduled visits to reduce potential COVID-19 exposure.